PaulLerner/ViQuAE/README.md

 Make a JSON file out of a `dataset` column for quick (and string) indexing.

 ### `kilt2vqa.py`
+All the data should be stored in the `data` folder, at the root of this repo.

 The goal is to generate questions suitable for VQA by replacing explicit entity mentions in existing textual QA datasets by an ambiguous one and illustrate the question with an image (that depicts the entity).